G-Amar/Club-Meeting-and-Finance-Manager/README.md

-This project is creared with ReactJS v17.0.2.
+This project is made with ReactJS v17.0.2.

 This project is a group collaboration with Hoang Nguyen, Stanley Chow, Aleksandr Gyumushyan, And Ahmad Noori.